technomancy/bussard/readme.md

 During development it may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.

+## FAQ

+**Q:** What can I do to improve the frame rate?
+**A:** The biggest performance drag is calculating trajectories.
+Reduce the calculations with `ship.trajectory = 128` and you should notice a dramatic speed boost.

 ## Influences

 * [Escape Velocity](http://www.ambrosiasw.com/games/ev/) (gameplay)